Earth Notes: On the LIME Energy Saving Plug: Review (2011)Updated 2023-09-26.

-On a "hot deals" Web site in December 2010 we found a description of this free energy-saving gadget and signed up; it arrived early January 2011.
+On a "hot deals" Web site in December 2010 we found a description of this free energy-saving gadget and we signed up.
+It arrived early January 2011.

-Also, there is not much point in using this where either your appliance uses much less than one Watt (1W) on standby or you already turn it off at the wall.
-(The instruction leaflet says: "standby power input < 0.5watts".)
+There is not much point in using this gadget where either your appliance uses much less than one watt (1W) on standby or you already turn it off at the wall.
+(The plug instruction leaflet says: "standby power input < 0.5watts.")

-Note the basic rule of thumb in 2011 in the UK is that for every unnecessary 1 Watt of consumption left on for a year you will pay an extra £1 on your bill.
+A basic rule of thumb in 2011 in the UK is that for every unnecessary 1 watt of consumption left on for a year you will pay an extra £1 on your bill.
 For us, even if we turned our TV off, the rest of the DVD/cable/etc stuff would probably rack up £20 or so per year (and thus about 100kg of CO2).
 (More than the net emissions of each of us in this house circa 2010: ~60kgCO2.)

-The instructions are slightly confusing, but simply enough, after switching this on at the wall (or after a power cut), or after pressing the reset button on the front, all the appliances plugged into it will be off and the plug will be ready to learn the remote control command to operate it.
+The instructions were slightly confusing to me.
+But simply enough, after switching this on at the wall (or after a power cut), or after pressing the reset button on the front, all the appliances plugged into it will be off.
+Then the plug will be ready to learn the remote control command to operate it.

-The plug has what looks like an alien eye on a wire to watch for your remote; put this somewhere where you can easily activate it.
+The plug has what looks like an alien eye on a wire to watch for your remote, Put this somewhere you can easily point your remote control at.

-Then pick one of your infrared (IR) remote controls (ie tried those for our cable-TV box and our DVD player) and pick a button to switch the plug on and off with.
-Because we don't want our DVD and cable TV box out of standby at the same time it's best not to use the power button of either of them, but another unused button (most controls have lots), eg I picked the 'subtitles' button on the DVD remote control.
+Then pick one of your infrared (IR) remote controls (ie tried those for our cable-TV box and our DVD player) and pick a button to switch the saver plug on and off with.
+Because we don't want our DVD and cable TV box out of standby at the same time it's best not to use the power button of either of them.
+Pick another unused button instead (most controls have lots).
+I picked the 'subtitles' button on the DVD remote control.